 Texas Trade and Vocational Training Programs: A Complete Planning Guide

-Career pathways, training options, and education planning for students, families, and educators
+Career pathways, training options, and education planning for students, families, and educators—2026 Edition

 Trade and vocational training programs in Texas provide direct pathways to skilled careers in healthcare, construction, technology, transportation, and service industries.
 These programs range from short-term certificates to two-year associate degrees and registered apprenticeships.

-This guide explains program types, compares training pathways, outlines costs and duration, and helps students and families evaluate options based on career goals, learning preferences, and financial considerations.
+This guide explains program types, compares training pathways, outlines costs and duration using 2026 data, and helps students and families evaluate options based on career goals, learning preferences, and financial considerations.

 Trade and vocational programs are career-focused education pathways that prepare students for specific occupations through hands-on training and technical instruction.
 Unlike traditional four-year degrees that emphasize broad academic study, these programs concentrate on job-ready skills for particular industries.

-Programs are available through community colleges, technical institutes, trade schools, and registered apprenticeship sponsors throughout Texas.
+Programs are available through community colleges, technical institutes, trade schools, and registered apprenticeships throughout Texas.
 Training duration ranges from several weeks to two years depending on the occupation and credential type.

-Source: Texas Higher Education Coordinating Board, "Career and Technical Education Programs in Texas" (2024).
+Source: Texas Higher Education Coordinating Board, "Career and Technical Education Programs Directory" (2026).
 Available at http://www.highered.texas.gov

 Key Characteristics of Vocational Training